arthurcadore/mqtt-appliance/README.md

 # MQTTBroker (Mosquitto) with MySQL DB and Frontend Board

-### Author: Arthur Cadore M. Barcella
-### Network Training Analyst at Intelbras

-This project utilizes Docker Containers to host MQTT Broker and integration with MySQL.
+This project uses Docker Containers to host MQTT Broker and integration with MySQL DB with Frontend App.
 Follow the steps below to set up and run the application after pulling the latest changes from this respository.

 Prerequisites